Donald Trump Approval Rating Today: Base Erodes, Majority Find Him Dishonest

-Donald Trump’s approval rating today show that support in his base is eroding, and the majority of the American public find him dishonest, according to a Quinnipiac University Poll.
-Donald Trump’s approval rating today is 37 percent of Americans approve of the work he is doing, with 56 percent saying they do not.
+Donald Trump’s approval rating today show that support in his base is eroding, and the majority of the American public finds him dishonest, according to a Quinnipiac University Poll.
+Donald Trump’s approval rating today shows that 37 percent of Americans approve of the work he is doing, with 56 percent saying they do not.
 CNN reports that this is four points lower than where Trump’s approval stood earlier in March.

-As of today, Donald Trump is 63 days into his presidency, and it is a presidency that thus far has been clouded with scandal, controversy, and drama.
-The Quinnipiac University poll was taken between March 16 and March 21, with some respondents answering after FBI Director James Comey testified that the president’s campaign team is under an active federal criminal investigation for allegations of collusion with enemy state Russia.
+As of today, Donald Trump is 63 days into his presidency, one that thus far has been clouded with scandal, controversy, and drama.
+The Quinnipiac University poll was taken between March 16 and March 21, with some respondents answering after FBI Director James Comey testified that the president’s campaign team is under an active federal criminal investigation for allegations of collusion with Russia.

 Wiretapping claims of the president have also created much controversy in his short 63 days in office.
-As The Inquisitr previously reported, this week the directors of the FBI and the NSA testified in an open hearing with the House Intelligence Permanent Select Committee to say they have not found any evidence to support Trump’s claims that President Obama wiretapped Donald Trump.
+As the Inquisitr previously reported, this week the directors of the FBI and the NSA testified in an open hearing with the House Intelligence Permanent Select Committee to say they have not found any evidence to support Trump’s claims that President Obama wiretapped Donald Trump.
 Some respondents in the most recent poll on the president answered the poll after these revelations.

 But also plaguing this presidency is a controversial health care bill, a controversial travel ban, and according to the poll, an overwhelming sense by the majority of Americans that the president is dishonest.
 The Quinnipiac University poll also finds that only four in 10 Americans believe that their president cares about them.
 CNN reports that at the start of his presidency, 57 percent of Americans felt their president cared about them.

 The economy is also a serious concern for Americans, as the Dow dropped over 230 points this week.
-CNN reports that the American consensus of how Donald Trump is handling the economy “now tilts negative” with 42 percent approving of his economy work, and 48 percent saying they disapprove.
+CNN reports that the American consensus of how Donald Trump is handling the economy “now tilts negative,” with 42 percent approving of his economy work, and 48 percent saying they disapprove.

-The Quinnipiac University poll talked to both Republicans and Americans, and this is where some of the sharpest dips in Donald Trump’s approval rating today is showing.
+The Quinnipiac University poll talked to both Republicans and Americans, and this is where some of the sharpest dips in Donald Trump’s approval rating today are showing.
 The dip in his approval ratings is now extending beyond party lines, with a clear loss in points with his Republican base.

 The Quinnipiac University poll was released with the caption, “Base erodes as Trump drops to new scores.”

 The poll reveals that Donald Trump is losing support with Republicans, white voters, and men.
 It leaves him with the worst approval rating in 63 days.
-Men disapprove of the president at 43 percent, which is a six percent drop since March 7 according to Quinnipiac University.
+Men disapprove of the president at 43 percent, which is a 6 percent drop since March 7, according to Quinnipiac University.
 Two weeks ago, Republicans approved of him at 91 percent rating, but this has dropped to 81 percent in this new poll.
 Approval among white voters has dropped to 44 percent from 49 percent on March 7.

 Women disapprove of Trump at 60 percent, and Trump’s disapproval among Democrats is 90 percent.
 Thirty-one percent of independent voters do not approve of Trump in this new poll, and 75 percent of non-white voters disapprove of Donald Trump today.